-- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the Service and Warranty Booklet at vehicle handover. - Carefully read the entire Owner's Manual together with your child before going for the first ride.
+- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop.
+You will receive a delivery certificate when the vehicle is handed over. - Carefully read the entire Owner's Manual together with your child before going for the first ride.

-Pay special attention to the safety warnings and injury risks.
+Pay particular attention to the safety instructions and risks of injury.
 Explain to your child the techniques of riding and falling, e.g. how shifting weight can influence handling characteristics.

-- Familiarize your child with the controls. - Adjust the basic position of the clutch lever. (p.
-67) - Adjust the basic position of the foot brake lever. ◄ (♥ p.
-77) - Before using the vehicle for the first time, ensure that the basic settings of the chassis are suitable for the weight of your child. - Accustom your child to the handling of the motorcycle on suitable terrain, preferably on a large, open meadow.
+- Familiarize your child with the controls. - Adjust the basic position of the clutch lever. ( p.
+68) - Adjust the basic position of the foot brake lever.
+A (IP p.
+78) - Before using the vehicle for the first time, ensure that the basic settings of the chassis are suitable for the weight of your child. - Allow your child to become accustomed to the handling of the motorcycle on suitable terrain, preferably on a large, open meadow.